mendesfsweden/milestone-project1/README.md

 ### Features Left to Implement

 Develop the different categories in the "My Work" section.
-Ultimatelly, the goal is to turn this website into a online store.
+Ultimatelly, the goal is to turn this project into a online store.

 ## Testing